sezanzeb/JsPlot3D/USAGE.md

     })
 ```

 As you can see, the fifth parameter of plotCsvString is an object that can contain settings.
-For a list of all available settings, go to the documentation which is linked above.
+For a list of all available settings, go to the api documentation here: https://doclets.io/sezanzeb/JsPlot3D/master and scroll down to "plotCsvString".

 The first parameter is a string that contains csv formatted data.
 The second, third and fourth parameter are the column indices which are used to plot 3D data.

 Here are the modes and their values: